Council Tax: what it is, what it costs and how to save money

 Lower your property’s valuation band

 Up to 400,000 homes in England and Scotland are in the wrong Council Tax bands.
 Welsh homes were more recently evaluated and are less likely to be in the wrong band.

-If you think you’re overpaying Council Tax because you’re in the wrong tax band, you may entitled to a refund.
+If you think you’re overpaying Council Tax because you’re in the wrong tax band, you might be entitled to a refund.

 To get this refund you’ll need to ask for a review.
-But remember: the review may lead to your council putting your property in a higher band.
+But remember: the review might lead to your council putting your property in a higher band.

 Complaints about Council Tax

 You’ll normally have to complain to the council first.
 This should take no longer than 12 weeks.